troy-west/apache-kafka-number-stations/README.md

 # Apache Kafka Three Ways: Number Stations

+A practical programming exercise that introduces the TestTopologyDriver to test-drive the build of a streaming compute application.

-Use in unison with the TW AK3W Workshop: https://kafka.troywest.com
+Use in unison with [TW AK3W Workshop](https://github.com/troy-west/apache-kafka-three-ways).

 # Background

-We have captured a mysterious ~3hr broadcast of global Number Station data.

-In raw form it is 1.5M messages in different languages.
+[Number Stations](https://en.wikipedia.org/wiki/Numbers_station) are shortwave radio stations that broadcast formatted numbers, which are believed to be addressed to intelligence officers operating in foreign countries.

+We created a radio that captured ~3hrs of mysterious global Number Station broadcasts.
+These take the shape of 1.5M messages from 541 Number Stations world wide.
+The radio also captured some spurious broadcast messages of no interest.

-Can we filter it, branch it, translate it, correlate it, and decode the hidden message?
+Can we filter, branch, translate, group, window, and aggregate these messages to decode the hidden message?

-# initialize Kafka + Kakfa Tools
+# Initialize Kafka

 Using [troy-west/apache-kafka-cli-tools](https://github.com/troy-west/apache-kafka-cli-tools)